 - A curriculum adapted to support those who need different provision to meet their learning needs.

-- Use of the LORIC model which supports whole school character development through the pastoral system.
+- Use of our Character Curriculum which supports whole school character development through the pastoral system.

-- A growing extra-curricular menu which offers sports, arts (visual and performing), and academic intervention.
+- A growing extra-curricular menu through The Sutton Experience which offers sports, arts (visual and performing), and academic intervention.